-58 AFPA, 2019, IPCC report backs sustainable forest industries to help tackle climate change, viewed April 2020 presented by Thomas Crowther at the American Academy for the Advancement of Science in 2019 found that planting one trillion trees worldwide could sequester 205 gigatonnes of carbon, wiping out "at least 10 years of anthropogenic emissions completely"60.
-This is consistent with the Australian Government's 2018 commitment to establishing a billion plantation trees over 10 years, which is projected to create 18,000 jobs61.
+It is recognised worldwide as crucial for addressing climate change and achieving a net zero emissions target.
+When trees grow, they absorb carbon dioxide from the atmosphere and store the carbon as wood.
+Research presented by Thomas Crowther at the American Academy for the Advancement of Science in 2019 found that planting one trillion trees worldwide could sequester 205 gigatonnes of carbon, wiping out "at least 10 years of anthropogenic emissions completely".
+This is consistent with the Australian Government's 2018 commitment to establishing a billion plantation trees over 10 years, which is projected to create 18,000 jobs.